- UCAS course code

 We require applicants to undertake some relevant work experience prior to application in order that they can gain some insight into what the role of a dentist involves.

 Work experience may be paid or voluntary and should include some time spent in a dental setting but can also include examples from other healthcare and related environments.
+We do not have a requirement on the length of the work experience.
+We require applicants to demonstrate a commitment to their work experience placements.

 As important as the detail of the work experience is the applicant's capacity to reflect on what they have gained from their experiences and the quality of that reflection will be reviewed as part of the selection process.